-- (a) The financial statements and notes of Bond University Limited for the financial year ended 31 December 2022 are in accordance with the Australian Charities and Not-for-Profits Commission Act 2012, including: - (i) Giving a true and fair view of its financial position as at 31 December 2022 and performance for the year ended on that date; and - (ii) Complying with Accounting Standards Simplified Disclosures (including the Australian Accounting Interpretations) and the Australian Charities and Not-for-Profits Commission Regulation 2013. - (b) There are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.
+- (a) The financial statements and notes of Bond University Limited for the financial year ended 31 December 2023 are in accordance with the Australian Charities and Not-for-Profits Commission Act 2012, including: - (i) Giving a true and fair view of its financial position as at 31 December 2023 and performance for the year ended on that date; and - (ii) Complying with Accounting Standards Simplified Disclosures (including the Australian Accounting Interpretations) and the Australian Charities and Not-for-Profits Commission Regulation 2013. - (b) There are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - The amount of Australian Government financial assistance expended during the reporting period was for the purpose(s) for which it was intended and Bond University Limited has complied with applicable legislation, contracts, agreements and program Guidelines in making expenditure. - (d) Bond University Limited charged Student Services and Amenities Fees strictly in accordance with the Higher Education Support Act 2003 and the Administration Guidelines made under the Act.
+Revenue from the fee was spent strictly in accordance with the Act and only on services and amenities specified in subsection 19-38(4) of the Act.